trend-climber/hello-world/README.md

 A repository containing my projects, thoughts, and shared ideas among active participants.

 May I have your attention please!
-Hello, I am trend-climber and been burning midnight oil to hitch a ride on your thought processes!
+Hello, I am trend-climber and been burning midnight oil to hitch a ride on your thought process!